 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

-It’s important to note from the get go that, when foraging for violets, we want to look for wild violets rather than the African violets that often appear in cultivated flower gardens.
-African violets, which are not actually violas, are not edible, but wild violets are delicious and easy to find.
+It’s important to note from the get-go that, when foraging for violets, we want to look for wild violets rather than the African violets that often appear in cultivated flower gardens.
+African violets, which are not violas, are not edible, but wild violets are delicious and easy to find.
 Both the flowers and leaves of the wild violet are good to eat.

-Like many wild edibles, such as dandelion, wood sorrel and chickweed, wild violets are often considered weeds and pulled out of gardens.
-However, they are actually highly nutritious, have a mild flavor (unlike many other wild edibles) and are a truly attractive groundcover plant.
+Like many wild edibles, such as dandelion, wood sorrel, and chickweed, wild violets are often considered weeds and pulled out of gardens.
+However, they are highly nutritious, have a mild flavor (unlike many other wild edibles), and are truly attractive groundcover plants.
 Plus, they don’t take any effort to cultivate.
 They just show up year after year.

 What Are Wild Violets?

-Wild violets are likely to come up in lawns, as well as parks and alongside walking paths.
+Wild violets are likely to come up on lawns, as well as parks, and alongside walking paths.
 In other words, they tend to hang out where people do.
-Rather than spreading by seed, they sprawl naturally via rhizomes (root-like stems, a la ginger and turmeric).
+Rather than spreading by seed, they sprawl naturally via rhizomes (root-like stems, a la ginger, and turmeric).

 How to Eat Violet Leaves

 Violet leaves are plentiful, and they are notably mild in flavor, never getting the bitterness that many other wild edibles get.
-They grow in similar locations and shapes as garlic mustard, another weedy and wild edible, but they don’t have the distinctive aroma.
+They grow in similar locations and shapes as garlic mustard, another weedy, and wild edible, but they don’t have a distinctive aroma.

 The leaves are best when harvested when they still have a little curly to them.
 They can be used raw in salads, along with the flowers for some added flash, or they can be steamed or sautéed to include in stir-fries and similar dishes.